2025 HDR Foundation Grants

 Employee sponsor: Nicolas Burdette | Pittsburgh, PA

 Gotham Bat Conservancy offers educational programming to its network of citizen scientists and students, ranging from middle school to graduate school.
-This $7,544 grant will fund new ultrasonic recorders, calibration devices and related accessories to scale the educational program capabilities.
-Insufficient public awareness and scientific monitoring about bats’ role in a healthy ecosystem is addressed through these additional research devices.
+This $7,544 grant will fund new ultrasonic recorders, calibration devices and related accessories to scale the educational program capabilities, raise public awareness about bats and their role in healthy ecosystems, and enhance scientific monitoring activities.

 Employee sponsor: Julia Kramer | Nanuet, NY